kubernetes/test-infra/boskos/README.md

     ```

 ## Local test:
-1. Start boskos with a fake config.yaml, with `go run boskos.go -config=/path/to/config.yaml`
+1. Start boskos with a fake config.yaml, with `go run boskos.go -in_memory -config=/path/to/config.yaml`

 1. Sent some local requests to boskos:
 ```